404Wolf/webrtcdroid/srs.typ

 // implemented in a specific way (for example, use of a global data area in a multitasking operating
 // system), specify this as an implementation constraint.

-== Communications Interfaces

-// Describe the requirements associated with any communications functions required by this
-// product, including e-mail, web browser, network server communications protocols, electronic
-// forms, and so on.
-Define any pertinent message formatting.
-Identify any communication standards
-// that will be used, such as FTP or HTTP.
-Specify any communication security or encryption issues,
-// data transfer rates, and synchronization mechanisms.

-= Other Nonfunctional Requirements
+= Other Nonfunctional Requirements // alessandro

-== Performance Requirements
+== Performance Requirements // alessandro

 // If there are performance requirements for the product under various circumstances, state them
 // here and explain their rationale, to help the developers understand the intent and make suitable